XELD-TV: Closure

-When the FCC freeze was lifted in April 1952, channels 4 and 5 remained in the Brownsville-Harlingen-Weslaco area, and prospective station owners in the United States got their chance.
-In September 1953, KGBT-TV, licensed to Harlingen, Texas, took to the air, taking with it the primary CBS and NBC affiliations.
+When the FCC freeze was lifted in April 1952, channels 4 and 5 remained in the Brownsville–Harlingen–Weslaco area, and prospective station owners in the United States got their chance.
+In September 1953, KGBT-TV, licensed to Harlingen, took to the air, taking with it the primary CBS and NBC affiliations.
 This began the decline of XELD.
 By January 1954, O'Farrill had sought and won approval to move channel 7 to Monterrey or Guadalajara, both large Mexican markets without television stations at the time.

-On April 10, 1954, KRGV-TV signed on from Weslaco, Texas, becoming a secondary affiliate of ABC and primary NBC outlet.
+On April 10, 1954, KRGV-TV signed on from Weslaco, becoming a secondary affiliate of ABC and primary NBC outlet.
 Later that month, on April 29, XELD "temporarily suspended" operations; a spokesman cited a devalued peso and a major breakdown in the station's generator as the main reasons for this move, which included the dismissal of all employees and the closure of the station's offices.
 Two months after, Hurricane Alice struck the region and destroyed XELD's facilities, putting a permanent end to the station.
 However, the station still led to the development of a new television market, with some 18,000 television sets in place.
 O'Farril and Azcarraga, along with XHGC-TV owner Guillermo Gonzalez Camarena, went on to form what is now Televisa the next year.

 Channel 7 in Matamoros would remain vacant for almost 15 years, until a new television station, XHAB-TDT, began operating on it in 1968.